ikvk/ecs_pattern/README.rst

 ------------------------------------------------------------------------------------------------------------------------
     | Property with object data.
 Contains only data, no logic.

-    | The component is used as a mixin in entities.

     | Use the ecs_pattern.component decorator to create components.

     | Technically this is python dataclass.

+    | Use components as mixins for entities.

     .. code-block:: python